fmaida/smol.pub/README.md

-# Upload your articles on smol.pub
+# Upload your articles to smol.pub

 This is a Python script that will allow you to upload your articles to <https://smol.pub> directly from your terminal.